Myopia symptoms and signs

-There is a huge amount of research, both past and present into the causes of myopia.
-It is currently believed that hereditary factors are the most important.
-You are far more likely to develop myopia if one of your parents has it.
+There is a huge amount of research, both past and present into the blurred vision causes of myopia.
+It is currently believed that you are far more likely to develop myopia if one of your parents has it.
 However, the picture of who will or will not develop myopia is far from clear.

-Although there is not a cure for myopia, the good news is that it can easily be corrected with the use of glasses or contact lenses with a minus lens power, like -3.00.
+Although there is not a cure for myopia, the good news is that it can easily be corrected with the use of glasses or contact lenses with a minus lens power.
 This means the lens has a concave shape (curved inwards), which helps to improve your focus.

-It may be that you need to wear glasses or contact lenses all the time, or just when you need them for clear distance vision like when you’re driving or watching a film.
+It may be that you need to wear glasses or contact lenses all the time, or just when you need them for clear distance vision e.g. when you’re driving or watching a film.

-Adults also have the option of having laser eye surgery to correct their myopia.
+Adults may also have the option of laser eye surgery to correct their myopia.
 Your optician will be able to help you choose the right option for you.